 Up to a week in a closed container in the fridge.
 I typically use a mason jar to store it.

-What are the best ways to use this Mixed Berry Jam?
+What are the best ways to use this Berry Chia Jam?

 Mixed Berry Jam in a mason jar.